SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 they do, but I've heard it, they really do confuse the two, and they're supposed to be the experts!
 Check out Paul whathisname's lectures (Paul Fry, I used the old DuckDuckGo Ai tool).
 Totally misguides his students into thinking syntax can become semantics.
 Total mystic nonsense.
-"Teh book is aliiiive!"${}^\ast$
+"Teh book is aliiiive!" ${}^\ast$

 ${}^\ast$No typo there.

 There is only one way to have semantics, and that is with a conscious mind.
 An algorithm cannot do it.
-The algorithms can emit syntactically grammatically correct sequences of strings that *convey* semantic meaning, as in
+The algorithms can emit syntactically grammatically correct sequences of strings that *convey* semantic meaning, as in,

 <div style="text-align: center;">Alfred gave Bruce a bat soda.</div>

-well, almost semantics, [can you blend](https://www.youtube.com/@Blendtec) a bat?
+well, almost semantics, [can you blend](https://www.youtube.com/@Blendtec) and carbonate a bat?
 As opposed to syntactically and grammatically correct strings that have no semantics,

 <div style="text-align: center;">The bat gave the soda a bruise.</div>